Safari West

 Do you allow pets?

-No. With the exception of a service animal, which is not a pet, please make other arrangements for care of your pet before coming to Safari West, as we do not allow pets on the property.
-This is for the safety of your pet as well as the safety of our animals.
+No. Please make other arrangements for the care of your pet before coming to Safari West, as we do not allow pets on the property.
+This is for the safety of your pet, our guest as well as the safety of our animals.
 This extends to bringing your pet and leaving the animal in your vehicle while out on tour.
 Our staff will notify the office if they notice an animal in a vehicle in our parking lot.

 What kind of animals do you have at Safari West?

 Safari West Wildlife Preserve is home to over eighty species of animals.
 We have cheetah, giraffe, lemurs, addax, cape buffalo, and zebra to name a few.
 We do not have elephants, lions, or tigers.
-You may download a full species list here.
+You can see a full species list here.

 Can we pet the animals?